 Terms that you should be familiar with:

 Director Identification Number (DIN) or (DPIN) – is a unique lifetime eight-digit identification number which is allotted to an individual who is an existing director or proposed directors of a company, issued by the Ministry of Corporate Affairs, Government of India.
-To setup you’ll need to complete a form DIN-1 and to update the DIN, you’ll need to complete a form DIR-3, DIN-4, DIR-6 & DIR-7 accordingly.
-It’s a 100% online process, and costs INR 100, to be paid via the portal.
+To setup you’ll need to complete & submit a form DIR-3 and to update any particulars of the director, you’ll need to complete & submit a form DIR-6 accordingly.
+It’s a 100% online process, and costs INR 500, to be paid via the portal.

-Digital Signature Certificate (DSC) – is an electronic signature key that can be used by the designated partner/director for filing online (e-file).
+Digital Signature Certificate (DSC) – is an electronic signature key that can be used by the designated partner/director for filing online (e-filing).
 It is necessary for digitally signing the electronic incorporation documents.
 A digital signature is a type of asymmetric cryptography used to simulate the security properties of a handwritten signature on paper.
-Digital signatures have often confused with scanned copies of a physical written signature, which do not have any legal backing for authentication of electronic documents.
+DSC have often been confused with scanned copies of a physical written signature, which do not have any legal backing for authentication of electronic documents.

-Micro, Small & Medium Enterprises (MSME) – registering for MSME, will provide many benefits, loan schemes, perks & reduced tax.
+Micro, Small & Medium Enterprises (MSME) – registering as a MSME, will provide many benefits, loan schemes, perks & reduced tax.

 GST Loan Scheme – Companies that have registered MSME certificate can obtain a collateral free loan from the government based on their GST returns filed previously.
 The owners of the MSME should be IT and GST compliant and should have 6-month bank statement available.
 The MSME has access to the loan amount of Rs 10 lakh to Rs.
 1 crore.
 The rate of interest relevant to this loan facility is 8% and can be availed in 60 minutes through GSTIN.

-Memorandum of Association (MOA) – this is the charter document of a company and contains the name of a company, the state in which the registered office of the company is located, objectives, and its authorised capital.
-The MOA will be subscribed by the initial promoters of the company in their own handwriting.
+Memorandum of Association (MOA) – this is the charter document of the company and contains the name of the company, the state in which the registered office of the company is located, objectives, and its authorized capital.
+The MOA will be filed and digitally signed by the initial promoters of the company form INC-33.
 They will also have to write their name, father’s name, residential address, occupation and the number of shares they agree to subscribe in the company.
-The MOA should also bear the signature of the witness who knows the subscribers.
+The MOA should also bear name and DSC of the witness who knows the subscribers.

-Articles of Association (AOA) – this document contains rules and regulations for the management of a company’s internal affairs and conduct of its business.
-It defines the relationship of company between its members and directors and relation between members & directors.
+Articles of Association (AOA) – this document contains rules and regulations for the management of the company’s internal affairs and conduct of its business.
+It defines the relationship of company between its members and directors and vice versa.
 It also describes powers of directors.
-Further, the AOA describes the rights and duties of its members as well as the duties and responsibilities of its directors.
-In case of a private limited company, the AOA will contain the restrictions of transfer of shares, if any.
-Also, AOA usually contains the names of first directors of a company.
+Further, the AOA describes the rights and duties of its members as well as the duties, powers and responsibilities of its directors.
+In case of a private limited company, the AOA will contain restrictions on transfer of shares, if any.
+Also, AOA contains the names of first subscribers of a company.

-However, what I’ve noticed that so long as you pay your taxes, you can ‘start’ and then get approval later on in such activities.
+However, what I’ve noticed that so long as you pay your taxes, you can ‘start’ and then get approval later on for some activities.
 There always seems to be a way around these things.
 (This is my personal opinion and not a legal, tax advice – consult accordingly).